stefan-hoeck/idris2-elab-util/src/Doc/Enum2.md

 to the constructor.

-Luckily, module `Language.Reflection.Types` provides a macro `singleCon` for extracting the name of the sole constructor of a data type, if it exists.
+Luckily, module `Language.Reflection.Types` provides a macro `singleCon` for extracting the name of the sole constructor of a data type if it exists.
 Otherwise the elaborator fails, throwing a compile-time exception.